 History of our Program-

-Shawn's parents Bill & Judi have owned and operated Wilson Stock Farm since 1972 in which they purchased their first Maine Anjou females.
-2022 will mark 50 years for the family raising Maine Anjou genetics - unfortunately this past September Mom (Judi) passed away after a brief illness.
+Shawn's parents Bill & Judi started Wilson Stock Farm in 1972 in which they purchased their first Maine Anjou females.
+For over 51 years our family has been raising Maine Anjou genetics - unfortunately in Sept of 2021 Mom (Judi) suddenly passed away after a brief illness.
 Since the early 1970's the Wilson family have been noted for raising top quality Maine Anjou and Mainetainer breeding cattle.
-In the late 90's the cowherd was around 40 - Since the early 2000's Shawn has continued to grow those numbers to the present as we will calve 225+ Maine Anjou or Maintainer females in 2022.
-The majority of the cowherd are all home raised / 1 Iron - something that we are proud of.
+In the mid 90's the cowherd was around 40 mother cows.
+Since the early 2000's Shawn has continued to grow those numbers to the present as we calved 300+ Maine Anjou or Maintainer females in 2025.
+The majority of the cowherd are all home raised - 1 Iron - something that we are proud of.

 Our Mission-